kristenprescott/Wikipedia-Live-Search/README.md

 ## First things first...

 This project was **heavily** inspired by [this post by Nick Coughlin](https://ncoughlin.com/posts/react-xss-attack/).
 Really, it's almost a direct copy including informative comments.
-I followed along for learning purposes and I can highly recommend checking out Nick's site!
-Whether you're a newer developer or more experienced, there are a lot of great posts over there!
+I followed along for learning purposes and I can highly recommend checking out Nick's site - whether you're a newer developer or more experienced, there are a lot of great posts over there.

 ## Overview